-If such an expert verifies FPs models, then this is valuable information too.
+If, however, such an expert verifies FPs models, then this is valuable information too.
 In that case, their research seems much more trustworthy from the outside, which plausibly attracts more investors.
-This is especially true, because some of those cost-effectiveness estimates are really spectacular.
+This is especially true, for cost-effectiveness estimates that seem spectacular.
 Take the claim that CATF averts 1 ton of CO2e for less than a dollar.
-Most people outside of EA would be quite skeptical of this.
+Many people outside of EA that I talked to were initially skeptical of this.
 (I'm not making any claim as to the reasonableness of that estimate, I am merely commenting on its public perception.)

-The remaining question is then: are the benefits of an independent analysis justifying its costs?
+The remaining question is then: are the expected benefits of an independent analysis justifying its costs?

 I assume that you can hire an expert researcher for less than 100$/hour and that such an analysis would take less than 4 full work weeks.
 At 40 hours/week the whole thing would cost less than 16.000 $.
 That seems unrealistically high, but let’s assume it's not.

 Estimating that tens to hundreds of millions of dollars are allocated on the basis of their recommendations, it still seems worth it, doesn’t it?

 Edit: I have probably overestimated this amount quite a lot.
 See Linch's comment

 Now lets assume that (ii) is the case - they had independent expert reviews, but didn't publish them.
 In that case, for the exact reasons given above, it would be important to make them public.

 I hope to have time for a longer comment on Monday, but for now some quick clarifications (I work at FP and currently lead the climate work):